zararah/zararah.net/_posts/2016/2016-03-19-women-tech-critics.md

 But wait.
 As my friend Maya Ganesh [pointed out](https://twitter.com/mayameme/status/710897123080933376) writing an "accessible" book on these complex topics is quite the luxury, and one in which [a very specific publishing industry plays a huge role](https://twitter.com/mayameme/status/710897547892670465).
 She also asked: why books?
 Great point.
 If my focus is on **accessibility** of information then the format of it shouldn't matter; why should I privilege a medium which is way out of the reach of many incredibly smart thinkers and writings?
 What about blog posts, media articles, random thoughts shared via social media?

 With that in mind, I actually regret specifying "books" in the tweet, but I still wanted to collate all the great suggestions that I received.
 Note: it's still **very** heavy on the North America focus, and I think that's a combination of my own fault in specifying "books", along with Twitter-follower bias.
 It's very long, so to help you navigate: I've started with a list of books + author, followed by a list of individuals who write interesting and relevant articles/blog posts.

+*Edit*- as [SedaG](https://twitter.com/sedyst) [points out](https://twitter.com/sedyst/status/711258351804358657), focusing this search on **technology** runs the risk of missing out women of colour who write on race and colonialism and focus on **power**.
+Again, I wish I'd broadened out that original search, and I am very grateful they highlighted my error!
+I'll bear this in mind for future searches.*

 I've also started [this Twitter list](https://twitter.com/zararah/lists/women-tech-critics), making it easier to follow the work of the people below.